cml-classroom/geog4-6300-lab-6-williamhinrichs/Lab-6_regression.md

 extremes.
 These outliers suggest the model may struggle with extreme cases, but the concentration of residuals near zero reflects strong performance for most observations}

+{REVISION: Extreme negative residuals are in. the dark red areas.
+These areas are located in the northern and coastal regions as well as parts of southern and southeastern Australia. these areas may have unique vegetation patterns or enviornmental conditions (tropical, coastal ecosystems) that are not well captured well by the model predictors.
+Moderate negative areas are in light orange, which are spread across central Australia and parts of the southern interior.
+This may reflect regions with arid conditions or other factors that may partialy influence NDVI but not fully explained.
+Neutral areas are in white and are distibuted evenly across the country, particularly in the central and southeastern interior regions. these areas align well with the predictors in the model, such as temp, rainfall and elevation. moderate positive areas in light blue are found across western and inland Australia. this may suggest some mismatch in how predictors explain vegetation conditions in these areas.
+Extreme positive areas are in dark blue. these areas are sparsely located in parts of central and inland Australia. this area may be missing variables such as soil quality, land management or innacurate aussumptions about vegetation responses.
+Coastal ans northern regions struggle to predict NDVI accurately with the model in these areas, likely due to climatic and ecological factors.
+Central and arid regions are closer to zero in many areas, but other factors such as enviornmental factors (soil characteristics, vegetation adaptations) might improve the model. }

 **Question 8** *Assess any issues with multicollinearity or heteroskedastity in this model using the techniques shown in class.
 Run